 Remote access

 For remote access to the Autonomous Scanner system, the connected 4G modem is used to access the Autonomous Scanner system.
-A Remote Desktop connection is made from a remote computer.
-On the remote PC the Autonomous Scanner systems Web-GUI is opened.
+A Remote Desktop connection towards the Autonomous Scanner system is made from a remote PC.
+After the connection is established, the Web-GUI can be accessed by using Internet Explorer.
 Via the Web-GUI changes to the configuration can be made or checks on the Autonomous Scanner system can be performed.
 Remote access to the Autonomous Scanner is password protected.

+The used protocol for remote access is Remote Desktop Protocol (RDP).
+For the communication between the remote PC and the Autonomous Scanner system, TCP port 3389 is used.
+On the remote PC the Remote Desktop Connection app is used for accessing the Autonomous Scanner system remotely.

+Remote access to the Autonomous Scanner system is only possible when the Autonomous Scanner system and the connected 4G modem is powered on.
+The remote access is possible because the 4G modem is provided with a dedicated IP-address together with an active IPSec VPN connection towards the ProRail LAN.
+See 3.3.2 for more details.

 4G modem

 The 4G (LTE) modem is used for the automatic upload of the measurement data, as gathered by the Autonomous Scanner system.
 The 4G modem also enables the possibility for a remote control or configuration of the Autonomous Scanner via the Web-GUI of the Autonomous Scanner system.